ben-swilliams/nvim-config/README.md

         **Debug**: `d`
-        Any keymaps that interact with the nvim debug adapter (nvim-dap)
+        Any keymaps that interact with the nvim debug adapter (nvim-dap), these will only work if a valid DAP is configured (see above)
         * `b`
             * Toggle breakpoint on this line
         * `c`
             * Continue running the program
+        * `t`
+            * Toggles the debug elements

         **Find**: `f`